 Master of Jewish Education

-A passion for Jewish education.
-A commitment to teach students of diverse backgrounds, beliefs and abilities.
-A desire to strengthen Jewish community.
+This Master of Jewish Education degree is ideal for educators with a passion for Jewish education, a commitment to teach students of diverse backgrounds, beliefs, and abilities, and a desire to strengthen Jewish community.

 A Dynamic Community of Online Learners